GoogleCloudPlatform/community/tutorials/gke-filestore-dynamic-provisioning/index.md

 gcloud services enable file.googleapis.com
 ```

-## Create a Cloud Filestore volume
+## Create a Filestore volume

-1. Create a Cloud Filestore instance with 1TB of storage capacity
+1. Create a Filestore instance with 1TB of storage capacity

     ```sh
     FS=[NAME FOR THE FILESTORE YOU WILL CREATE]